pangpucsp/curso-js-introdutorio/fundamentos5_js.md

 ### Bitwise XOR

-When a bitwise XOR is performed on a pair of bits, it returns 1 if the bits are different:
+When a bitwise XOR is performed on a pair of bits, it retorna 1 if the bits are different:

 One bit example: